Etiology of Ascites

 Signs include shifting dullness (detected by abdominal percussion) and a fluid wave.
 Volumes < 1500 mL may not cause physical findings.
 Massive ascites causes tautness of the abdominal wall and flattening of the umbilicus.
 In liver diseases or peritoneal disorders, ascites is usually isolated or disproportionate to peripheral edema; in systemic diseases (eg, heart failure), the reverse is usually true.

 Diagnosis may be based on physical examination if there is a large amount of fluid, but imaging tests are more sensitive.
 Ultrasonography and CT reveal much smaller volumes of fluid (100 to 200 mL) than does physical examination.
-SBP is suspected if a patient with ascites also has abdominal pain, fever, or unexplained deterioration.
+Spontaneous bacterial peritonitis (SBP) is suspected if a patient with ascites also has abdominal pain, fever, or unexplained deterioration.
+However, SBP can also be asymptomatic with the only signs being worsening hepatic synthetic function or acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more .
+And because treatment delays lead to a high mortality, the treatment threshold should be low.

 Techniques for the autologous infusion of ascitic fluid (eg, the LeVeen peritoneovenous shunt) often cause complications and are generally no longer used.
 Transjugular intrahepatic portosystemic shunting (TIPS) can lower portal pressure and successfully treat ascites resistant to other treatments, but TIPS is invasive and may cause complications, including portosystemic encephalopathy and worsening hepatocellular function.